wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 thread.

 <small>Note: Goroutine is a threading mechanism implemented in the user space,
-an "M\*N" green thread system.
+an "M × N" green thread system.
 The Go runtime schedules M goroutines on N native threads.
 It is the scheduler that switches a native thread between different goroutines at unspecified time and locations, usually when IO operations may block, or when queues are full or empty.
 To the programmer, a goroutine is just